kaoutaar/streaming-app---k8s/Readme.md

 ``kubectl get svc``

-only after all pods are ``READY``, you can now access the app from your browser, to do so, redirect the traffic to a port in your machine:
+If all pods are ``READY`` , now you can access the app from your browser, to do so, redirect the traffic to a port in your machine:

 ``kubectl port-forward service/app 8501:8501``